3 Producing microlearning delivery

 - your awareness of student struggle points.

 Complex content often requires increasing scaffolding, for example, breaking down content into smaller bursts (i.e., shorter instalments) and more detailed planning of sequencing content.
-Increasing the number of video instalments here is a solution, rather than a problem.
-Increasing scaffolding is an effective and often-used measure, such as, providing learners with more time and processing space to grasp their understanding of critical concepts and content.
-Keeping all video segments short is generally best, because makes them more attractive and reduces cognitive load.
+Increasing the number of video instalments is a solution here, it not a problem.
+It is an effective and often-used measure, for providing learners with more time and processing space to grasp and understand critical concepts and content.
+Keeping all video segments short is generally the best option overall, because makes them more attractive and reduces cognitive load.

-Having information and learning instruction, in person-like presented forms, available for students as video recordings, as resources for learning, is a big advantage for students.
-It is one that students themselves greatly appreciate, recordings have generated a great deal of positive feedback in the form of ratings and comments in courses where they have been trialled and used (e.g., Kossen & Ooi, 2021).
+Having information and instruction available for students as video recordings is a big advantage for students.
+It is one that students themselves greatly appreciate.
+Our video recordings generate a great deal of positive feedback in the form of ratings and comments in courses where they have been trialled and used (Kossen & Ooi, 2021).

 Common among these are comments are benefits derived from being able to re-watch sections in recordings that deal with concepts and ideas they find difficult to understand.
-Feedback has shown that students benefit from being able to rewind, or track back and re-watch, sections they find more difficult to grasp.
-(Points similar, have also been made in relation to recorded classes).
+Feedback has shown that students benefit from being able to track-back and re-watch, sections for more more difficult material.
+These points have also been made for recorded classes.

-Editing plays another important role in microlearning design delivery, with the use of reduction editing.
-We can use reduction editing to reduce the volume, and the length of our recorded learning resources.
-This of course applies to live recordings, but it can also apply to pre-recorded slide presentations to reduce excess word volume.
-For example, in cases where explanations are unnecessarily long or where repetition is unnecessary and therefore not helpful.
-Undertaking this kind of editing work becomes easy quite quickly, e.g., identifying the best places to make cuts.
-Microlearning principles of clear and to the point communication come into play here as well as reduction of unnecessary and distracting content.
-One obvious target is editing out presenters talking themselves through the technicalities of getting share-screen up and running.
+Editing plays another important role in microlearning design delivery.
+We use reduction editing to reduce the volume and the lengths of our lectures and presentations.
+We can also apply it to live recordings, and pre-recorded slide presentations to reduce excess volume, for example, for unnecessarily long explanations or unnecessary and helpful repetition.
+This kind of editing work becomes easy quite quickly, e.g., identifying the best places to make cuts.
+Microlearning principles of clear and to the point communication come into play as we have the opportunity to edit out unnecessary or distracting content.
+An obvious target is editing out presenters talking themselves through the technicalities of getting share-screen up and running before the session begins.

-As we progress with reduction editing, we use our own judgement to decide which sections of a recording may not be ‘on-point’ enough or sufficiently valuable or interesting to escape the cutting room floor.
-These are professional judgements you make based on your assessment of the level of value particular sections of the recording have for learners who come to view it.
+We use our own judgement to decide which sections of a recording may not be ‘on-point’ enough or sufficiently valuable or interesting to escape the 'cutting room floor'.
+These are professional judgements you make based on your assessment of the value sections of the recording have for learners who come to view it.

-For example, a feature of class teaching (tutorials or workshops) is the focus on student participation and interaction.
+A feature of class teaching (tutorials or workshops) is focus on student participation and interaction.
 Hence, we design activities to encourage responses and interaction that occur in real time i.e., synchronously (covered in Chapter 4).
-Some of the conversations that occur during these activities are often very useful in building rapport and adding reflection in ways that are valuable for those participating at the time the class is being held.
-However, some of these can add unnecessary length for the online learner audience who come to view them.
+Some of the conversations that occur during these activities can help build rapport and reflection valuable for those participating at the time the class is being held.
+However, some of these conversations and interactions are unnecessarily long for the online learner audience.

-Keep balance in mind in terms of capturing and preserving natural flow and authenticity in interactive learning processes, don’t let obsession with reduction lead to over cutting to the point where it detracts a recording’s value as a learning resource.
+But keep balance in mind in terms of capturing and preserving natural flow and authenticity in interactive learning, don’t let obsession with reduction lead to over-cutting to the point where it detracts a recording’s value as a learning resource.

-A great deal of class or tutorial type teaching takes place online using video-conferencing platforms.
-This is certainly the case for me, where I push record to begin and then have a recording of the class afterwards.
-I then edit the recording to reduce unnecessary volume and divide it into segments.
-But make sure you keep a copy of the original recording in full, a backup in case of a technical or some other glitch e.g., accidental deletion, file corruption.
-Also, remember to include time-lengths for segments as well as titles to indicate segment content.
+A great deal of class or tutorial type teaching takes place online using video-conferencing platforms, this is certainly the case for me.
+I push record to begin and then have a preserved recording of the class afterwards.
+I then edit to divide it into sections.
+However, make sure you keep a copy of the original recording in full, a backup in case of a technical glitch e.g., accidental deletion, file corruption.
+Finally, remember to include time-lengths for segments as well as titles that indicate segment content.

 Elements of segmenting in structuring content and delivery